AkenEagle/code-quiz/README.md

-# javascript-quiz
+# code-quiz
-A timed code quiz on JavaScript fundamentals.
+A timed code quiz.